TheOdinProject/curriculum/javascript/react-js/react-testing-part-one.md

 ~~~

 The tests speak for themselves.
 In the first test, we utilize snapshots to check whether all the nodes render as we expect them to.
 In the second test, we simulate a click event.
 Then we check if the heading changed. `toMatch` is one of the various assertions we could have made.

-What's this `screen` object? `screen` is another utility that React Testing Library provides.
-It has all the methods for querying.
-With `screen`, we don't have to worry about keeping `render`'s destructuring up-to-date.
-Hence, it's better to use `screen` to access queries rather than to destructure `render`.

 It's also important to note that after every test, React Testing Library unmounts the rendered components.
 That's why we render for each test.
 For a lot of tests for a component, the `beforeEach` jest function could prove handy.